-1. Segmental type – which can affect one or multiple segments of the body.
+- Segmental type – This can affect one or multiple segments of the body.

-2. Non-segmental type – which can be acrofacial (affecting face, head, perioral, hands, and feet), mucosal (genital and oral mucosa involvement), generalized (any part of the body), universal (>80-90% body involvement), mixed (involvement of segmental and non-segmental type).
+- Non-segmental type – Which can be acrofacial (affecting face, head, perioral, hands, and feet), mucosal (genital and oral mucosa involvement), generalized (any part of the body), universal (>80-90% body involvement), mixed (involvement of segmental and non-segmental type).

-3. Unclassified or indeterminate – can be focal (isolated spots are seen without segmental distribution) or mucosal (where only one mucosa is involved).
+- Unclassified or indeterminate – Can be focal (isolated spots are seen without segmental distribution) or mucosal (where only one mucosa is involved).

-A better understanding of the main pathways involved in vitiligo onset will help in the formation of the optimal treatment plan which would stabilize melanocytes, suppress autoimmune response and increase regeneration of melanocytes and stimulate their migration from surrounding skin and adnexa.
+Estique Clinic, the best skin clinic in Gurgaon for vitiligo treatment in Gurgaon, have specialists who can better understand the main pathways involved in vitiligo onset will help in the formation of the optimal treatment plan which would stabilize melanocytes, suppress autoimmune response and increase regeneration of melanocytes and stimulate their migration from surrounding skin and adnexa.

 Management of Vitiligo can be:

-4. NBUVB therapy – use of narrowband UVB (311 nm) to restore skin color, no need for oral psoralens, safe, minimum side effects.
+- NBUVB Therapy – Use of narrowband UVB (311 nm) to restore skin colour, no need for oral psoralens, safe, minimum side effects.